FB

 3. Reputation Management

-Investing in executive branding can help with reputation management.
-A trusted and respected leader can help establish the company as an influencer in its industry, enhancing its reputation.
+Investing in executive branding helps with reputation management.
+A trusted and respected leader helps to establish the company as an influencer in its industry, enhancing its reputation.
 Senior leaders with strong personal brands can also mitigate negative perceptions that may arise during a crisis and restore any damaged trust with stakeholders.
 These leaders serve as a buffer against reputational risks and negative media coverage.
 Thus by investing in the executive brands of rising female leaders, a company can build a strong reputation for itself, even in the face of adversity.

 4. Thought Leadership